Table of Contents

 Template 1: Content Direction Poll (Weekly)

 Question: “What topic should I cover this week?”
-Options: 3-4 specific topics from your niche Type: Anonymous, single answer When to use: Every Monday morning to set the week’s content calendar
+Options: 3-4 specific topics from your niche Type: Anonymous, single answer When to use: Every Monday to set the week’s content calendar

 Template 2: Satisfaction Check (Monthly)

 Question: “How would you rate this month’s content?”
-Options: “Exceeded expectations” / “Met expectations” / “Needs improvement” / “I haven’t been active” Type: Anonymous, single answer When to use: Last day of each month — the “haven’t been active” option identifies at-risk members
+Options: “Exceeded expectations” / “Met expectations” / “Needs improvement” / “I haven’t been active” Type: Anonymous, single answer When to use: Last day of each month — the “haven’t been active” option identifies at-risk members before they cancel

 Template 3: Quiz Engagement Hook (Weekly)